fbernaly/HamburgerMenu/README.md

 # Hamburger Menu

-`HMMenuViewController` is a fun, interactive, easy-to-use slide menu.
+`HMMenuViewController` is a fun, interactive, easy-to-use, customizable slide menu.
 As easy as instantiate, set images and titles, set delegate, call show method and ENJOY!!!

 ### Features